Frequently Asked Questions

 Why is the Government of Alberta involved in funding the Scotia Place project this time around?

-The City of Calgary is excited to have Government of Alberta at the table to support the surrounding infrastructure for this important agreement.
-This project is more than just a Scotia Place.
+The City of Calgary is excited to work with the Government of Alberta to support the surrounding infrastructure.
+This project is more than just an event centre.
 With this agreement, the Government of Alberta is contributing to the revitalization of Calgary’s downtown and the creation of a vibrant Culture + Entertainment District.
-This District includes Scotia Place, indoor and outdoor public gathering spaces and a community rink for public use.
-This plan also includes a major investment in the surrounding infrastructure to serve the district and improve transportation options.
+This District includes the event centre, indoor and outdoor plazas and a public use community rink.
+The plan also includes major investments to the surrounding infrastructure to help the district and improve transportation options.

 What funding will be allocated towards community sport?

 The Calgary Flames Foundation will contribute $1.5 million per year for 35 years (for a total of $52.5 million) towards community sport funding.
 This commitment will offer the local community and southern Alberta region a variety of recreational and health and wellness programs.
-Initial recipients of the grant are WinSport, Calgary Parks Foundation, and KidSport Canada.
+The first groups to receive these grants are WinSport, Calgary Parks Foundation, and KidSport Canada.

 What are the future plans for the Scotiabank Saddledome?

-Once the new Scotia Place opens, The City of Calgary will demolish the Saddledome.
-These demolition efforts have been funded by the Government of Alberta.
-The lands that the Saddledome resides on will continue to be owned, maintained, and operated by the Calgary Stampede.
+When Scotia Place opens, The City of Calgary will demolish the Scotiabank Saddledome.
+The demolition efforts have been funded by the Government of Alberta.
+The lands will continue to be owned, maintained, and operated by the Calgary Stampede.

 Are the Calgary Flames obligated to stay in Calgary?